Skip to main content

 Learn more about how to use your food scraps bin.

-Food scraps collections are already happening in parts of Auckland and New Zealand
+Food scraps collections are already happening in New Zealand

 Food scraps collections are already happening in other areas of New Zealand including Tauranga, Hamilton and New Plymouth.